Skip to content

 Framework Scaffolding

-Generate production-ready configs for Laravel, Symfony, WordPress, Magento, Drupal, Next.js, Nuxt, and Node.js with a single command.
+Generate configs for Laravel, Symfony, WordPress, Magento, Drupal, Next.js, Nuxt, and Node.js with a single command.

 Auto-tuning for real workloads